adslbarxatov/KeyboardSwitcher/README.md

 3. Move shortcut to 'Main menu' (it is not important what subfolder you will select).
 4. In 'Main menu' do right click on the shortcut and select 'Properties'.
 Stay in field 'Hotkey' and set key combination for quick call of utility (f.e., Ctrl+Alt+K).
 Press 'OK' button.
+However, nothing disallows you to launch the utility directly from 'Main menu' or 'Desktop'.

 # Usage